solliancenet/azure-synapse-build-together-blog/Blog-3/operational-data-lecture.md

     ![Overwrite Delta Table with new data.](./media/overwrite-delta-table.png "Overwrite Delta Table")

 6. **Load the Delta Table for Updating**: In this case, after loading the table from ADLS Gen2 as a `DeltaTable` (rather than a DataFrame), we can use the Delta Table API to update data.
-Being able to update data easily in the Delta Lake truly assists Big Data developers.
+Being able to update data quickly in Delta Lake truly assists Big Data developers.

     ![Load the Delta Table for updating without overwriting.](./media/update-delta-table-with-api.png "Updating Delta Table")